Three steps are involved:

 Patterning Thin Films into Devices

 Patterning involves lithography and etching.
 We use the the OAI UV mask aligner or the Heidelberg DWL66 laser writer with a 405 nm laser for optical lithography and mask fabrication.
 A SUPRA scanning electron microscope with Raith software or the Elionix 7700 dedicated e-beam writer are used for electron-beam lithography (all in CRANN).
 The pattern written in a resist layer is transferred to the thin film stack by Ar-ion etching in a Millatron, otherwise the resist is dissolved in a lift-off process.

 The crystal structures are determined by X-ray diffraction.
 Surface and magnetic imaging characterization is carried out with by AFM techniques.
-Magnetic properties are studied by SQUID or vibrating-sample magnetometry in a PPMS.
-Electical measurements are are usually of dc conductivity or Hall effect in an R:T rig.
-We also have facilities for rf characterization, up to 20 HHz.
+Magnetic properties are studied by SQUID or vibrating-sample magnetometry in a 14T PPMS which can also be used for Andreev reflection and magneto-transport.
+Electical measurements are are usually of dc conductivity or Hall effect in an R:T rig with a 5T magnet.
+We also have facilities for rf characterization, up to 20 GHz.

 Reduced low frequency noise in electron beam evaporated MgO magnetic tunnel junctions, Diao Z, Feng JF, Kurt H, and Coey J.M.D.
 Applied Physics Letters, 96, 202506 (2010).

 Influence of growth and annealing condiions on low-frequency magnetic 1/f noise inMgO magnetic tunnl junctions, Jiafeng Feng, Zhu Diao, H. Kurt, N, R. Stearrett, A. Singh, E. R. Nowak and J. M. D. Coey.
 J. Appl.
 Phys.
 112 093913 (2012).